Duration: Starting ASAP, contract until Dec 2022 OR Summer 2022 position for students

 - Meet with the development team to align on Sprint objectives

 You are a creative and energetic person who likes working with others.
 You celebrate failures, are comfortable in controlled chaos, and value the process over the product.
 You’re organized, flexible, and interested in growing your own learning and teaching practice.

 Web Front End Developer specialist:

 - Experience or education in front end web development.
 For example:

 - Recent or soon-to-be graduate from a computer science or web development program

 - Familiarity with a front-end framework such as React, Angular or Vue

-- Knowledge of REST APIs for use on the frontend
+- Knowledge of REST APIs

 - Git source control